 Where to buy: You will find coffee everywhere, from coffee shops to restaurants.
 You can also look for coffee beans in markets and stores.

 Now that you have your Guatemalan coffee beans, learn how to brew good coffee with this tutorial.

 Guatemalans are famous for their rum, but there are so many more fine drinks that this country can offer its visitors.
 Have a look at these famous drinks in Guatemala to see which one will leave the best impression.

 Guatemalan Ponche De Frutas, or Christmas fruit punch, is a traditional Guatemalan drink from fruits, sugar, and spices, with the option of adding rum.
 This hot fruity drink is a famous Christmas that Guatemalans usually pair with sweet bread and fritters.

-The first version of punch dates back to India, where people call it “paantsch”, which refers to the main ingredients of alcohol, sugar, water, lemon, and spices.
-It was in the late 17th century that some employees of East India Company introduced this drink to the Englishmen.
+This punch is originally a well-loved beverage in India, where people call it “paantsch”.
+This name refers to the main ingredients: alcohol, sugar, water, lemon, and spices.
+Then, in the late 17th century, some employees of East India Company introduced this drink to the Englishmen.